Minimal Session Types for the $\pi$-calculus (Extended Version): An Optimized Decomposition

 \section{An Optimized Decomposition}

-Although conceptually simple, the ``decompose by composition'' approach to our minimality result induces redundancies.
-Here we propose $\Do{\cdot}$, an optimization of $\F{\cdot}$ with less synchronizations, and establish its correctness properties, in terms of its corresponding minimality result (static correctness, \Cref{pi:t:decompcore}, Page~\pageref{pi:t:decompcore}) but also \emph{dynamic correctness} (\Cref{pi:t:mainbsthm}, Page~\pageref{pi:t:mainbsthm}).
+Although conceptually simple, the ``decompose by composing'' approach to the minimality result induces some suboptimal features.
+Considering this, in this section we propose $\Do{\cdot}$, an optimization of $\F{\cdot}$ with less synchronizations and direct support for recursion, and establish its correctness properties, in terms of its corresponding minimality result (static correctness, \Cref{pi:t:decompcore}, Page~\pageref{pi:t:decompcore}) but also \emph{dynamic correctness} (\Cref{pi:t:mainbsthm}, Page~\pageref{pi:t:mainbsthm}).